Guevara-chan/Xors3D-for-PB/README.md

 ##/Sum/:
 **Xors3D** is an abandoned 3D graphics engine, easily accessible from almost any programming language through transparent procedural interface.
-It was initially developed by XorsTeam as attempt of bringing DirectX9 functionality into Blitz3D.
+It was initially developed by XorsTeam in attempt of bringing DirectX9 functionality into Blitz3D.
 Discounted since 2012.

 **Xors3D for PureBasic** was one of first pre-official wrappers, reconstructed directly from Blitz3D headers.
 Just `XIncludeFile "Xors3D.pbi"` to hook it up - maximum transparency, PB style.

 ##/Featurae/:
 + 69 original Xors3D samples, translated from different sources to PureBasic.
-+ Latest salvageable Xors3D revision: *1.15.750.0*
++ Latest salvageable engine revision: *1.15.750.0*
 + Dynamical prototype-based bindings.
 + XCopy-based installation.